Family Service Hours

 Coach or assist an Immanuel sports team

-Anything you do to help the students and teachers of Immanuel also helps your family earn your 10 “Doing it for the Kids” hours.
+Anything you do to help the students and teachers of Immanuel also helps your family earn your 10 required service hours.
 It doesn’t have to be listed here to count!
 If you have a special skill or ability that you share with our church and school community…it counts!!

 Thank you for being a blessing to our school and students!!